Eschatologue/CM_wiki/docs/class/sorcerer/voidwielder.md

 You can draw upon the power of the void and send one Tiny or smaller object that you touch into the Void.
 The item must be non-magical in nature, and cannot be on object that is being worn or carried by another creature.

-It remains in the Void for as long as you concentrate on this ability, as if you were concentrating on a spell.
-If you maintain concentration for 1 hour, the object is permanently destroyed.
-If you loose concentration, the object reappears in an unoccupied space as close as possible to its last location.
+It remains in the Void for as long as you concentrate on this ability, as if you were :spell-concentration: Concentrating on a spell.
+If you maintain :spell-concentration: Concentration for 1 hour, the object is permanently destroyed.
+If you lose :spell-concentration: Concentration, the object reappears in an unoccupied space as close as possible to its last location.

 You can use this feature once at no cost, and can't do so again until you finish a Long Rest.
 If you have no uses left, you can expend a spell slot to regain its use.